-Where relevant, especially NLP Practitioner (ILM Recognised Advanced Influencing & Personal Effectiveness Skills) and NLP Master Practitioner (ILM Recognised Mastering Influencing & Personal Effectiveness Skills), the pre-course study allows you to learn the relevant material in your own time before the course, so that we don’t need to explain it in much detail during the course, which allows you more time for the practical exercises.
+Where relevant, especially NLP Practitioner (which is also the bulk of the Institute of Leadership Accredited 'Advanced Influencing & Personal Effectiveness Skills' course and the Association for Coaching's 'ACCT' and 'ADCT' courses) and NLP Master Practitioner (which is also the bulk of the Institute of Leadership Accredited 'Mastering Influencing & Personal Effectiveness Skills' and the Association for Coaching's 'ADCT' and 'AADCT' courses), the pre-course study allows you to learn the relevant material in your own time before the course, so that we don’t need to explain it in much detail during the course, which allows you more time for the practical exercises.
 You also can refer to the material after the course where needed.

 We have specially designed our longer courses so that you will leave knowing that you can use the material effectively.
 We explain the required standards at the start of the course.

 If you have any questions about our standards or what we are looking for, please contact us